 Retinol also functions in the synthesis of certain glycoproteins and mucopolysaccharides necessary for mucous production and normal growth regulation.
 This is accomplished by phosphorylation of retinol to retinyl phosphate which then functions similarly to dolichol phosphate.back to the top

 Vitamin A is stored in the liver and deficiency of the vitamin occurs only after prolonged lack of dietary intake.
+As a fat soluble vitamin any lipid absorption disorder can be associated with deficiency in the vitamin.
+Patients with cystic fibrosis are particularly prone to deficiencies in the fat soluble vitamins due to defective pancreatic enzyme secretion and function.
 The earliest symptoms of vitamin A deficiency are night blindness.
 Additional early symptoms include follicular hyperkeratinosis, increased susceptibility to infection and cancer and anemia equivalent to iron deficient anemia.
 Prolonged lack of vitamin A leads to deterioration of the eye tissue through progressive keratinization of the cornea, a condition known as xerophthalmia.

 The increased risk of cancer in vitamin deficiency is thought to be the result of a depletion in β-carotene.
 Beta-carotene is a very effective antioxidant and is suspected to reduce the risk of cancers known to be initiated by the production of free radicals.
 Of particular interest is the potential benefit of increased β-carotene intake to reduce the risk of lung cancer in smokers.
 However, caution needs to be taken when increasing the intake of any of the lipid soluble vitamins.
 Excess accumulation of vitamin A in the liver can lead to toxicity which manifests as bone pain, hepatosplenomegaly, nausea and diarrhea.back to the top